marapper/eslint-plugin-jest-formatting/README.md

 _or_

-You can use our recommeneded settings which enables all of the rules for you
+You can use our recommended settings which enables all of the rules for you

 ```json
 {